 Keep The Propeller Clean

-There are two reasons for this, one is that if you have weed or fishing line caught behind the propeller, it will make the motor over work and possible kill the motor.
-Second is that the harder your motor has to work, the faster your battery will get drained, so if you notice that your trolling motor is not lasting as long as it should, it is time to check the propeller.
+There are two reasons for this, one is that if you have a weed or fishing line caught behind the propeller, it will make the motor overwork and possible kill the motor.
+The second is that the harder your motor has to work, the faster your battery will get drained, so if you notice that your trolling motor is not lasting as long as it should, it is time to check the propeller.
 To take the propeller off, all you have to do is: